KBPonVENGE/Performance-Mod/README.md

 ## Quick Installation

--Right click PredMod and click "Copy Link Address"
+- Right click PredMod and click "Copy Link Address"

--Go to your Venge Client settings
+- Go to your Venge Client settings

--Go to Client
+- Go to Client

--Paste the link into the Resource URL box
+- Paste the link into the Resource URL box

--Restart your client
+- Restart your client

 ## Manual Installation

--Download the latest release here.
+- Download the latest release here.

--Download and open PredMod.zip
+- Download and open PredMod.zip

--Extract the "files" folder from PredMod.zip into your Venge Client Resource Swapper
+- Extract the "files" folder from PredMod.zip into your Venge Client Resource Swapper

--Extract the "predmodscript.js" & "charfix.js" into your Venge Client Userscripts folder
+- Extract the "predmodscript.js" & "charfix.js" into your Venge Client Userscripts folder

--Launch or restart your client
+- Launch or restart your client

 # ⚠️DISCLAIMER!- These are not hacks or cheats, mods are purely for cosmetic purposes ONLY!
 I do NOT condone the use of hacks/cheats in any game.